?How long will it take to get my US tax refund?

 2. Your social security number/ITIN number

-Often we can use your final cumulative pay slip to start applying for your refund but some states require you to submit a W2/1040-S form.
+Sometimes we can use your final cumulative pay slip to begin your application process however some states only accept a W2/1040-S form.
 You will receive this form at the end of the tax year.

 ?What is a final cumulative pay slip?

 This is a pay slip which is given to you along with your final pay slip and states all your earnings and taxes you were charged during the year.